JL3102/Notes_Chapter1_01.md/Notes 01: Cloud Concept Overview.md

 ## 4. What questions remain in your mind after reading this section?
 Which Program/Service is better to use? would SaaS be more benificial to use over Paas or can you use both services to have the benefits that each give.
 ## 5. What questions remain in your mind after reading this section?
-Which Program/Service is better to use? would SaaS be more benificial to use over Paas or can you use both services to have the benifits that each give.
+Which Program/Service is better to use? would SaaS be more benificial to use over Paas or can you use both services to have the benifits that each give